 The Giant Bird That Carried Men: Pouakai, Te Hokioi, and the Fandor Memory in New Zealand

 Maori oral tradition preserves the Pouakai and Te Hokioi, giant birds capable of carrying off a man.
-Paleontology confirms the Haast's eagle with its three-meter wingspan persisted in New Zealand until approximately 1400 CE.
-The Urantia Book documents the great fandors that Bon's council trained as passenger birds during the pre-rebellion Dalamatian era.
-The Maori bird tradition preserves memory of both the genuinely-recent Haast's eagle encounter and the specifically-older fandor substrate carried by Andite sailors into the Pacific.
+Paleontology confirms that Haast's eagle, with its three-meter wingspan, persisted in New Zealand until roughly 1400 CE.
+The Urantia Book documents the great fandors that Bon's council trained as passenger birds in the pre-rebellion Dalamatian era.
+The Maori bird tradition holds both layers at once: a recent encounter with Haast's eagle, and an older fandor memory carried into the Pacific by Andite sailors.

 Fandor memory reinforced by Haast's eagle encounter = Maori Pouakai / Te Hokioi, giant divine birds